Christopher A. Mills

-Christopher Mills has been a partner at Slover & Loftus LLP since 1995.
+Christopher Mills joined Slover & Loftus in 1995 and was a member of the firm until 2015, when he assumed of-counsel status.
 Prior to joining Slover & Loftus he spent over 25 years in the railroad industry, serving in the Law Department and the Energy (coal) Marketing Department at the Chicago and North Western Railway based in Chicago.
 As a member of C&NW’s Law Department, Mr. Mills had the primary legal responsibility for the successful implementation of the railroad’s project to construct more than 100 miles of new railroad line to enable it to serve the Wyoming Powder River Basin which is the nation’s principal source of low-sulfur coal used in coal-fired power plants.
 He played a major role in the negotiation of C&NW’s first rail transportation contracts for Powder River Basin coal.
 He also led the negotiation of the first purchase-of-service agreement between a Chicago-area commuter railroad and the Illinois Regional Transportation Authority (now Chicago Metra), as well as the negotiation that led to C&NW’s first agreement with Amtrak following enactment of the Rail Passenger Service Act of 1970.

 Mr. Mills spent the final six years of his career at C&NW on the business side as Assistant Vice President-Energy Marketing, where he was responsible for the marketing of C&NW/Union Pacific’s rail transportation service for Powder River Basin coal with primary emphasis on utilities located east of the Mississippi River.
 His efforts ultimately led several users of Central Appalachian coal, including Southern Companies and Tennessee Valley Authority, to switch to PRB coal as the primary fuel source for a number of their power plants.
 He continued to participate actively in contract negotiations between C&NW/Union Pacific and their coal customers.